1908 Pittsburgh Panthers football team: Carlisle

 On November 14 the marquee game of the season against the Carlisle Indians got snowed upon.
 Three inches of snow covered the field of play.
 Small American flags were used as yardage markers to assist the players and officials.
 Seven thousand fans ignored the cold and came to cheer for their team.
 The strong Carlisle team sported a 6-1-1 record.
 Their only loss was to Harvard the previous week.
-Coach Moorehead had Turner at center and Banbury at halfback in the starting lineup.
+Coach Moorhead had Turner at center and Banbury at halfback in the starting lineup.

 The first half was a defensive struggle with no scoring.
 Carlisle was deep in Pitt territory at the seventeen yard line when quarterback Kelly tried a forward pass.
 Pitt end Jack Lindsay intercepted and raced sixty-five yards to the Carlisle twenty-eight.
 Pitt would get no closer and Carlisle's Jim Thorpe punted out of danger.

 On Carlisle's first possession of the second half they were able to penetrate the Pitt defense.
 Jim Thorpe's onside kick was recovered by Carlisle center Barrel on the Pitt eighteen yard line.
 Four plays later Carlisle end Little Old Man plunged into the end zone for the game's only touchdown.
 Jim Thorpe tacked on the point after and the score read 6-0 in favor of Carlisle.
 The Pitt offense thought they had a chance to tie the score when Ent recovered Barrett's onside kick on the two yard line.
 Referee Whiting ruled the ball had gone out of bounds and gave possession to the Indians.
 The other two officials disagreed to no avail.
-The Pittsburgh Daily Post"s headline read "Defeat of Pitt Team Charged to Referee" and Coach Moorehead's quote was "I am proud of our boys.
+The Pittsburgh Daily Post"s headline read "Defeat of Pitt Team Charged to Referee" and Coach Moorhead's quote was "I am proud of our boys.
 The score should have been even, however, but the referee ruled otherwise."
 Carlisle finished the season with a 10-2-1 record.

 The Pitt starting lineup for the game against Carlisle was Homer Roe (left end), Frank Van Doren (left tackle), Samuel Elliott (left guard), John Turner (center), John Shuman (right guard), Joe Campbell (right tackle), Jack Lindsay (right end), Fritz Barrett (quarterback), Quince Banbury (left halfback), Harry Ent (right halfback), and Tex Richards (fullback).
 At some point during the game Maurice Goldsmith replaced Homer Roe at left end and Arthur Yielding replaced John Turner at center.
 The game was played in 35-minute halves.